thisismypassport/shrinko8/README.md

     def minify(self, **_):
         return "\n".join(" ".join(stmt) for stmt in self.stmts)

-# this is called to get a sub-languge class by name
+# this is called to get a sub-language class by name
 def sublanguage_main(lang, **_):
     if lang == "evally":
         return MySubLanguage